nikunjcoep/bc_project/README.md

 and 'obase' define the conversion base for input and output numbers.
 The default for both input and output is base 10.

-    In the following descriptions of legal expressions, "expr" refers to a complete expression.

    Unless specifically mentioned the scale of the result is the maximum scale of the expressions involved.